Scheme for leave of absence following assault for registered teachers in recognised primary and post-primary schools in Ireland.

 Recording of Leave of Absence following Assault

-DES paid Teachers
+Department of Education paid Teachers

 For the duration of the pilot scheme, a teacher's initial absence of Leave of Absence following Assault will be entered on the OLCS by the Department, upon receipt of a fully completed application form for such leave from the employer.